ywandy/ClickHouse/docs/en/sql-reference/statements/alter.md

 ALTER TABLE [db].name DROP REPLICA replica_name;
 ```

 Queries will remove the replica path in zookeeper, it's useful when you want to decrease your replica factor.
-It will only drop the inactive replica, and it can't drop local replica, please use `DROP TABLE`.
+It will only drop the inactive/stale replica, and it can't drop local replica, please use `DROP TABLE` for that.

 ### Manipulations with Partitions and Parts {#alter_manipulations-with-partitions}